brunocalogero/LowPowerActionRecognition/README.md

 # LowPowerActionRecognition
 Low-power  action recognition by coupling Silicon Retina to a Smartphone

+## Written by: BRUNO CALOGERO

 This will eventually hold all the setup information for the user to leverage our overall system.

-To use this repo:
+## To use this repo:

 - First time you use this:
   - clone the repo: `git clone https://github.com/brunocalogero/LowPowerActionRecognition.git`

 - Once you have cloned and you think your friends updated the codebase:
   - you need to pull their updates: `git pull --rebase`

 - If you made changes to your local project that you 'cloned' and you want to 'push' those changes to github so that the rest of the team can see your progress:
   - you need to: `git status` to see what files you made changes on and that or not present on the github repo
   ```
   BCALOGER-M-J5VM:LowPowerActionRecognition bcaloger$ git status
   On branch master